How to claim Access to Work

 If you want some help to apply for Access to Work you can:

-• ask a local organisation who helps people with their benefits
+An organisation are a group of people who work together. who helps people with their benefits

 Step 4: Fill in the Access to Work application form